k-vaughn/NTCIP-8008/docs/general.md

 The remainder of this document is broken into the following chapters:

+- **Overview:** Provides an overview of the entire process
-- **Commenting Process:** Details the process of contributing to open-source projects and provides step-by-step processes for using the preferred tools of the ITS open-source projects.
+- **Commenter Responsibilities:** Details the responsibilities of those reviewing open-source materials and provides step-by-step processes for using the preferred tools.
-- **Contribution Process:** Details the process of contributing to open-source projects and provides step-by-step processes for using the preferred tools of the ITS open-source projects.
+- **Contribution Responsibilities:** Details the responsibilities of those contributing to open-source materials and provides step-by-step processes for using the preferred tools.
-- **Maintenance Process:** Details the rules that project maintainers are to follow when managing an ITS open-source project.
+- **Maintainer Responsibilities:** Details the responsibilities of those assigned to maintain an ITS open-source project.
 This includes processes for setting up new projects, managing issues and pull requests, maintaining quality, and coordinating with standard development organizations.
-- **Approval Process:** Defines the approval stages for ITS open-source projects and the processes required for approval for each stage and subsequent tagging and publication of versions.[^move to 8001]
+- **WG Responsibilities:** Defines the responsibilities of the working group assigned to manage an ITS open-source project.
+- **Code of Conduct:** Defines the default code of conduct for ITS open-source processes.
+These can be refined for any particular project, if needed, but most projects should be able to use this text without modification.
-- **Documentation Conventions:** Annex B defines the preferred styles, processes, and tools for developing documentation for ITS open-source projects, including projects that are 100% documentation (e.g., the ITS Open-Source Process project).
+- **Documentation Conventions:** Defines the preferred styles, processes, and tools for developing documentation for ITS open-source projects, including projects that are 100% documentation (e.g., the ITS Open-Source Process project).
-- **Code Conventions:** Annex C defines the styles, processes, and tools for developing computer code for ITS open-source projects, including Python and ASN.1.
+- **Code Conventions:** Defines the styles, processes, and tools for developing computer code for ITS open-source projects, including Python and ASN.1.

+!!! note
+    It is expected that a future edition will define the responsibilities of the committee that establishes ITS open-source projects.

+!!! note
-- **Requirements Management:** Defines preferred ways to use requirement management tools to produce content that can be easily integrated into the ITS open-source pojects while providing clear traceability.
+    It is expected that a future edition will define preferred ways to use requirement management tools to produce content that can be easily integrated into the ITS open-source pojects while providing clear traceability.

-[^move to 8001]: TODO: Move the approval process to NTCIP 8001
+!!! note
+    It is expected that a future edition will move information about the approval of releases to NTCIP 8001.

 ## Glossary {.body}